albertz/openlierox/README.md

 For MacOSX, there are multiple ways.

 One way of getting the output (also from already running OLX or already exited OLX) is the tool `/Applications/Utilities/Console`.
 MacOSX saves the console output of every application and this tool can show them.
-Specify the filer "openlierox" and you will see all the output.
+Specify the filter "openlierox" and you will see all the output.

 Another way is similar to Unix, just call it via console (e.g. with the `/Applications/Utilities/Terminal` application).
-E.g., if you installed OpenLieroX to /Applications, the full path to call it via console would be:
+E.g., if you installed OpenLieroX to `/Applications`, the full path to call it via console would be:

     /Applications/OpenLieroX.app/Contents/MacOS/OpenLieroX

-For Windows, there should be a file stdout.txt in the OpenLieroX directory containing all the output.
+For Windows, there should be a file `stdout.txt` in the OpenLieroX directory containing all the output.

 ## Thanks for all the fish